DiegoIA0/Madrid-house-price/README.md

 The dataset I used is from housing price of California

 Hi!
-This is my first proyect o data Science and Artificial Intelligence.
+This is my first proyect of data Science and Artificial Intelligence.
 I´m studying Computer Science.
 The objective of this proyect is predict the price of housing

 ## Objective of the proyect

-the end of this model is analyze variables such as location, number of bedrooms, numer of beds or the income level of the area using a sataset of California
+the end of this model is analyze variables such as location, number of bedrooms, number of beds or the income level of the area using a dataset of California

 ## Steps taken